-Because affiliates of each of Goldman Sachs & Co.
-LLC, Morgan Stanley & Co.
-LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and UBS Securities LLC are Bank Stockholders that will each receive more than 5.0% of the net proceeds from this offering, each of Goldman Sachs & Co.
-LLC, Morgan Stanley & Co.
-LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and UBS Securities LLC is deemed to have a "conflict of interest" pursuant to FINRA Rule 5121(f)(5)(C)(ii).
-See "Use of Proceeds" and "Certain Relationships and Related Party Transactions - Transactions With Bank Stockholders" and "- Transactions With Certain Original LLC Owners."
+Affiliates of will receive more than 5.0% of the net proceeds from this offering.
+As a result, is deemed to have a "conflict of interest" pursuant to FINRA Rule 5121(f)(5)(C)(ii).
 Accordingly, this offering will be made in compliance with the applicable provisions of Rule 5121.
 As such, any underwriter that has a conflict of interest pursuant to Rule 5121 will not confirm sales to accounts in which it exercises discretionary authority without the prior written consent of the customer.
 Pursuant to Rule 5121, a "qualified independent underwriter" (as defined in Rule 5121) must participate in the preparation of the prospectus and perform its usual standard of due diligence with respect to the registration statement and this prospectus.
 Sandler O' Neill & Partners L.P. has agreed to act as qualified independent underwriter for the offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act, specifically including those inherent in Section 11 of the Securities Act.
 We have also agreed to indemnify Sandler O' Neill & Partners L.P. against certain liabilities incurred in connection with it acting as a qualified independent underwriter in this offering, including liabilities under the Securities Act.

 In addition, in the ordinary course of their business activities, certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
 In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
-Affiliates of Citigroup Global Markets Inc., J.P.
-Morgan Securities LLC and Morgan Stanley & Co.
-LLC will participate as arrangers and/or lenders under the New Revolving Credit Facility and affiliates of certain of the other underwriters are participating as lenders thereto.